- Recording Policy

-- It generally takes three business days excluding Saturdays and Sundays for Information Technology Services to process and post links for streaming media.
+- It generally takes two business days excluding Saturdays and Sundays for Information Technology Services to process and post links for streaming media.

-- All class-related digital audio and video recordings will be posted in the course website or delivered to the associated department (special permission may be required).
+- All class-related digital audio recordings will be posted in the course website or delivered to the associated department (special permission may be required).

 - All streaming media will be removed and backed up after three academic years from the academic year of creation.
 Information Technology Services must be notified at the time a request is submitted to extend the lifecycle of streaming media for longer than three years.
 Instances requiring media storage longer then the default lifespan will be evaluated on a case-by-case basis and may incur additional hosting costs to the requesting department or organization.